brtsai/food-help/README.md

 </h5>

 <p>
   Rerendering and conditional rerendering essentially boils down to editing/transforming the DOM/CSSOM tree in your browser, which can be pretty hairing considering trees are combinatorial(think n choose k, factorials) data structures in nature.
 Thankfully, where combinatorics is involved, similar problems faced in real life tend to be quite amenable to heuristic solutions.
-As is the case with React's conditional rerendering <i>Reconciliation</i> algorithm.
+As is the case with React's conditional rerendering <i>Reconciliation</i> algorithm;
   <br />
 <code>"There are some generic solutions to this algorithmic problem of generating the minimum number of operations to transform one tree into another.
 However, the state of the art algorithms have a complexity in the order of O(n3) where n is the number of elements in the tree.